What is a sustainable university?

 You’re currently studying or working at a university, and you’re interested in sustainability.
 Now you’re wondering, what your university can do to help address climate change, biodiversity loss and social inequality.
 In this post, you learn what questions to ask to discover how green your university already is.

-Let’s explore three aspects of a sustainable university:
+Let’s explore five aspects of a sustainable university:

 Universities grant the highest degrees of the education system: Bachelor, Master and PhD degrees.
 In this way, they help shape the economic and political leaders and managers of tomorrow.
 Ask yourself the following questions to find out if your university fosters or hinders sustainability education: